 A Director may only withdraw their consent within a reasonable period before the meeting.

-A Director that is present at a Board meeting through the use of technology is be deemed to be present at the meeting.
+A Director that is present at a Board meeting through the use of technology is deemed to be present at the meeting.

-Resolutions without meetings
+Written resolutions of Directors

 A resolution of the Board may be passed without a meeting if: